opensearch-project/documentation-website/_ml-commons-plugin/connectors.md

 You can build connectors in two ways:

-- A **standalone connector**, saved in a connector index, which can be reused and shared with multiple remote models but requires access to both the model and the third-part being accessed by the connector, such as OpenAI.
+- A **standalone connector**, saved in a connector index, can be reused and shared with multiple remote models but requires access to both the model and the third party being accessed by the connector, such as OpenAI.

-- An **internal connector**, saved in the model index and which can only be used with one remote model.
-Unlike a standalone connect, users only need access to the model itself to access the connector, since the connection is made inside the model.
+- An **internal connector**, saved in the model index, can only be used with one remote model.
+Unlike a standalone connector, users only need access to the model itself to access an internal connector because the connection is established inside the model.

 ## Configuration options

 The following configuration options are **required** in order to create a connector.
-These settings can be used in both standalone and internal connectors.
+These settings can be used for both standalone and internal connectors.

 | Field | Data type | Description |
 | :---  | :--- | :--- |